 Ararat, the massive, 25 miles in diameter and bridges Armenia, Iran and Turkey.
 Genesis locates this mountain as the resting place for Noah's ark.

 Ephesus, the Library once held nearly 12,000 scrolls.
 Designed with an exaggerated entrance so as to enhance its perceived size.

-Patmos, a small Greek Island in the Aegean sea with a population of less than 3000.
+Patmos, a small Greek Island in the Aegean sea.
 The Bible ends here, with the apocalyptic vision of John as detailed in the Book of Revelation.
-A Maranatha Destination.

-Assisi, a beautiful upper and lower town on the western flank of Mount Subasio in Italy's Umbrian region.
+Assisi, a beautiful town in Italy's Umbrian region.
 A major pilgrimage destination as the birth place of St. Francis and St. Claire.
-A Maranatha Destination.